tristanaburns/courtroom-copilot-public/README.md

 1. Read our [Charter](/GOVERNANCE/CHARTER.md) to understand our mission and principles
 2. Check the [Getting Started Guide](/DOCS/GETTING_STARTED.md) for installation instructions
 3. Review our [Contributor Pledge](/GOVERNANCE/PLEDGES/CONTRIBUTOR_PLEDGE.md) if you'd like to contribute

+## For Potential Partners and Supporters

+If you're considering supporting or partnering with Courtroom Copilot:

+1. Review our [Project Summary](./PROJECT_SUMMARY.md) for a concise overview
+2. See our [Donations Guide](/COMMUNITY/DONATIONS_GUIDE.md) for support options
+3. Check our [Milestones](/ROADMAP/MILESTONES.md) to understand our development timeline
+4. Contact the project team via GitHub Discussions for partnership inquiries

 ## Project Vision